mzmine/mzmine_documentation/docs/getting_started.md

     3. On Windows, old temporary files are deleted when a new session is started.
 2. MZmine 2 projects cannot be imported due to changes in the data structure.
 3. MZmine 2 batch files cannot be imported due to parameter optimizations.

-You can get familiar with the new GUI here: [Main window overview](main-window-overview.md)

 ## Start processing